BobD/kabem/README.md

 Nice, albeit a stupid example.
 But you get the drift.

 During development you might find that the HTML markup needs additional elements to make things actually work, no problem there.
-You could either modify the relevant BEM classnames with new __elements if those elements are in need of some CSS, or skip them altogether. kaBEM does not mind.
+You could either modify the relevant BEM classnames with new '__elements' if those elements are in need of some CSS, or skip them altogether. kaBEM does not mind.

 ##Adding some dynamic HTML
 kaBEM supports [underscore templates](http://underscorejs.org/#template) and you can put the data used in  config/data-stub.json.
-You can also tweak the parse-index task (see inside the tasks folder) to use some other template or load in dynamic JSON.
+You can also tweak the parse-index task (see inside the tasks folder) to use some other template.

 ##Adding a BEM context for testing
 Every BEM modifier classname you fill with some CSS will get a seperate HTML page in the build/develop folder for easy testing.
 But some modifiers only make sense in combination with other modifiers.
 So you can sum these modifier classnames up in config/bem-context.json ("default") and they will be injected in every modifier page.
 Or you can add them under a different name and run grunt with --context=your-bem-context.